-New hires receive their initial unarmed self-defense certification prior to graduating from pre-service.
+New hires receive their initial unarmed self-defense certification prior to graduating from NEO.

 Non-custody staff must successfully complete the core curriculum of 120 hours and correction officers must successfully complete 160 hours of training to include the core curriculum in addition to firearms certification, CPR certification and an eight-hour transportation and restraint training.

-All employees must complete a 40-hour orientation training at their worksite prior to beginning pre-service.
-All employees complete on-the-job training upon successful completion of pre-service training.
+All employees must complete a minimum of 40-hour orientation training at their worksite prior to beginning NEO.
+All employees complete on-the-job training upon successful completion of NEO training.

 Academy In-Service training opportunities continue throughout an employee's career.
 The Corrections Training Academy offers many diverse courses to provide for the needs of the employees and prepare qualified instructors to cascade training to all institution and office sites.
 The Academy In-Service curriculum includes instruction in the following program areas: Instructional Development; Instructor Trainer; Instructor; Computer Training; and Individual and Professional Development.
 Courses are offered at the Corrections Training Academy and at various regional sites.
 Instruction for these programs is provided by CTA staff and Departmental employees with expertise in the topic areas.